A Human Development Framework for CO2 Reductions: Methods

-We elaborate an evolution of the HDI values following a logistic regression \cite{HosmerL2000}.
-This choice is supported by the fact that the HDI is bounded to $0\le d_{i,t}\le 1$ and that the high HDI countries develop slowly.
+Our approach starts by investigating the evolution of future human development standards.
+We assume that the HDI, $d_{i,t}$, of a country, $i$, evolves in time, $t$, following a logistic regression \cite{HosmerL2000}.
+This choice is supported by the fact that the HDI is bounded to $0\le d_{i,t}\le 1$ and that countries with high HDI evolve slowly in time.
+Further, this asymptotic behavior suggests the existence of smooth transitions in development.
+The logistic regression fulfills these requirements.
 Therefore, we fit for each country separately

-to the available data (obtaining the parameters~$a_i$ and~$b_i$), whereas we only take into account those countries for which we have at least $4$~measurement points, which leads to regressions for $147$~countries out of $173$ in our data set.
-Basically, $a_i$ quantifies how fast a country develops and $b_i$ represents when the development takes place.
-Figure~\ref{fig:hdicollaps} in the SI represents a collapse (see e.g. \cite{MalmgrenSCA2009}) of the past HDI as obtained from the logistic regression.
-It illustrates how the countries have been developing in the scope of this approach.
+to the available data (obtaining the parameters~$a_i$ and~$b_i$).
+Since the regression involve only two parameters, three measures of HDI would suffice to over-determine the system.
+We have chosen to use countries for which we have at least four~values of HDI in order to obtain more robust results.
+This lead to regressions for $147$~countries out of $173$ in our data set.
+Basically, $a_i$ quantifies how fast a country develops and $b_i$ represents a delay.
+In Figure~\ref{fig:hdicollaps} we display the collapse (see e.g. \cite{MalmgrenSCA2009}) of the past HDI as obtained from the logistic regressions illustrating how countries have been developing in the scope of this approach.
+The HDI values of each country are plotted using a transformed time $t^*=\frac{t+b_i}{a_i}$ so that values of all countries (open circles) fall within their spreading on the curve which is used to fit the data.
+The filled symbols highlight the same countries as in Figure~\ref{fig:correlations}.
+The solid line corresponds to the function $d_{t} = \frac{1}{1+{\rm e}^{-t}}$.
+Based on the obtained parameters,~$a_i$ and~$b_i$, we estimate the future HDI of each country until 2050 assuming similar development trajectories as in the past.

-Based on the obtained parameters,~$a_i$ and~$b_i$, we estimate the future HDI of each country assuming similar development trajectories as in the past.
-Table~\ref{tab:transitions} lists those countries which pass $d_{i,t}=0.8$ \cite{hdidocu} until $2051$ and provides periods when this is expected to happen according to our projections.
-Further, we expect from the extrapolations that before $2021$ more people will be living in countries with HDI above $0.8$ (see main text) than below.
-In addition, until $2051$ around $85$\% will be living in countries with HDI above $0.8$.